Go Back

 • 1 tsp Heavy Cream optional, for a thinner glaze

-2. Whisk the Batter: Into the mug with the melted butter, add one egg, one-third of the almond flour (just under 3 tbsp), ½ teaspoon of baking powder, 1 tablespoon of granular sweetener, a pinch of salt, and a pinch of the nutmeg.
-Whisk vigorously with a fork directly in the mug until the batter is completely smooth and aerated, about 45 seconds.
+• Into the mug, add 1 egg, just under 3 tbsp superfine almond flour, ½ tsp baking powder, 1 tbsp granular monk-fruit sweetener, a pinch of fine sea salt, a pinch of ground nutmeg, and about ⅔ tsp vanilla extract.
+Whisk vigorously with a fork until smooth and aerated, about 45 seconds.

 Notes